 So, to cut a long story short: art is what makes life awesome, and JD is a wonderful piece of art.

 TRACK OF THE DAY:Moments in love- Art of noise

 I’m experiencing one of the worst migraine episodes of my life.
-It’s like having something crushing my head like a lemon and no sleep or rest can change it
+It’s like having something crushing my head like a lemon and no sleep or rest can mitigate it.

 - Extreme tiredness